 How are the Carnegie Math Pathway courses different from other college and remedial math offerings?

-The Carnegie Math Pathways course solutions were created and continue to be improved upon by educators for educators and use evidence-based curriculum and pedagogy to engage students in rich learning experiences.
-They are taught using a unique approach that promotes active, collaborative learning around real-life situations and incorporates embedded social-emotional supports that positively affect student success.
+The Carnegie Math Pathways course solutions were developed by educators and use evidence-based curriculum and pedagogy to engage students in rich learning experiences.
+They are taught using an approach that promotes active, collaborative learning around real-life situations and incorporates embedded social-emotional supports that positively affect student success.

 How much do the student materials cost?